aJewelofRarity/FraymakersDocs/docs/classes/Readme.md

 ---
 layout: default
 title: API Documentation
+description: See below for a list of all available classes available in the Fraymakers API.
 ---

-See below for a list of all available classes available in the Fraymakers API.

 ### Entity